-A Computerized Tomography (CT) Scan is a specialized X-ray technique that capable of creating 3D cross sectional images of the body.
+A Computerized Tomography (CT) Scan is a specialized X-ray technique that is capable of creating high-resolution, cross sectional images of the body in 3D.
 CT Scans produce images that appear as slices and can be used in a wide variety of medical and industrial applications.
-There is always a risk involved with the radiation exposure associated with X-ray technology, but most professionals in the medical community are in consensus that the advantages of obtaining these images far outweighs the potential harm of exposure to insignificant amounts of radiation.
+There is always a risk involved with exposure to the radiation associated with X-ray technology, but a majority of medical professionals are in consensus that the advantages of obtaining these images far outweighs the potential harm of exposure to relatively insignificant amounts of radiation.

 Dental CT Scans & X-Rays available in Oxnard at Carson & Carson, DDS